Frequently Asked Questions

 When will the St. Louis Community Foundation make grants?

-The St. Louis Community Foundation plans to issue a first round of Requests for Proposals (RFPs) for the Fund in first quarter 2019.
+The St. Louis Community Foundation issued a first round of Requests for Proposals (RFPs) for the Fund in first quarter 2019, with decisions announced in the second quarter.
+Additional grant rounds will take place in Fall 2019 and in 2020.

 Larger projects will take longer to design and develop.
 RFPs will be rolled out as the projects are finalized.

-The settlement requires that the Fund be disbursed within four years, thus all funding will be committed by July 2022.
+The settlement requires that the Fund be obligated within four years, thus all funding will be committed by July 2022.

 Who will be deciding on the grant recipients?

-The St. Louis Community Foundation will convene a committee to advise with the grant making process.
-The Committee will be comprised of members of the St. Louis Community Foundation Board, resident and business representatives of the impacted area, and other members of the philanthropic community.
+The St. Louis Community Foundation has convened a committee to provide input into the grant making process.
+The Committee is comprised of members of the St. Louis Community Foundation Board, resident and business representatives of the impacted area, and other members of the philanthropic community.
 Though the Committee will make recommendations regarding grants, final funding decisions will be made by the St. Louis Community Foundation’s Board of Directors.

 What is the four-mile radius from the Bridgeton Landfill?